 Chinese netizens are chattering about a series of new spoof videos that features remixed footage from the October 9 US presidential debate.
 The videos depict Clinton and Trump as lovers, singing romantic songs to each other.

-But these are not the average spoof videos made by teenager with too much time on their hands.
-News outlets and social media accounts affiliated with the Chinese Communist Party and the government are jointly promoting the series of videos remixed by “netizens”.
+But these are not the average spoof videos made by a teenager with too much time on their hands.
+News outlets and social media accounts affiliated with the Chinese Communist Party and the government are jointly promoting the series of videos remixed by “netizens.”
 Since they can't stop people from following the news, propaganda authorities are doing their best to keep the focus on the more absurd aspects of the race between Hillary Clinton and Donald Trump.

 The first debate which was live-streamed on various online platforms without Chinese subtitles has drawn huge Chinese netizens’ attention even though many of them could not fully understand the English debate.
-In popular Chinese social media site Sina Weibo, the live streaming has attracted more than 40,000 likes, 15,000 shares and 13,000 comments, and the hashtag #USPresidentialDebateOnTV on Weibo had more than 7.38 million page visits.
+In popular Chinese social media site Sina Weibo, the live streaming has attracted more than 40,000 likes, 15,000 shares, and 13,000 comments, and the hashtag #USPresidentialDebateOnTV on Weibo had more than 7.38 million page visits.

 There are multiple versions of the videos featuring various well-known romantic love songs circulating on Chinese social media, and some have been uploaded to YouTube.
 Here is one:

 The videos have been distributed by the Central School of the Chinese Communist Youth League (共青团中央学校部), state-owned TV network CCTV (央视网), the Communist Youth League affiliated media outlets China Youth Network (中国青年网) and Beijing Youth Weekly (北京青年周刊), and numerous CCP-controlled news outlets like the Chengdu Commercial Daily (成都商报) and Xiaoxiang Morning Herald (潇湘晨报).

 The message attached to the music video by China Youth Network right after the debate read: